A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Abstract

 \section{Abstract}

-Vibrational spectrum simulation, as an ensemble average result, can be very time consuming when using high accuracy methods.
-Here, we introduce a new machine learning approach based on the range corrected deep potential (DPRc) model to improve computing efficiency.
-The approach was applied to computing \ch{C=O} stretching vibrational frequency shifts of formic acid-water solution.
-DPRc is adapted for frequency shift calculation.
-The system was divided into ``probe region'' and ``solvent region'' by atom.
-Three kinds of ``probe region'' were tested: single atom with atomic contribution correction, a single atom, and a single molecule.
-All data sets were prepared using by Quantum Vibration Perturbation (QVP) approach.
-The deep potential (DP) model was also adapted for frequency shift calculation for comparison, and different interaction cut-off radii were tested.
-The single molecule ``probe region'' results show the best accuracy, running roughly ten times faster than regular DP, while reducing the training time by a factor of about four, making it fully applicable in practice.
-The results show that dropping information of interaction distances between solvent atoms can significantly increase computing and training efficiency while ensuring little loss of accuracy.
-The protocol is practical, easy to apply, and extendable to calculating other physical quantities.
+As an ensemble average result, vibrational spectrum simulation can be time-consuming with high accuracy methods.
+We present a machine learning approach based on the range-corrected deep potential (DPRc) model to improve computing efficiency.
+DPRc method divides the system into ``probe region'' and ``solvent region''; ``solvent-solvent'' interactions are not counted in the neural network.
+We applied the approach to two systems: formic acid \ch{C=O} stretching and MeCN \ch{C+N} stretching vibrational frequency shifts in water.
+All data sets were prepared using Quantum Vibration Perturbation (QVP) approach.
+Effects of different region divisions, one-body correction, cut-range, and training data size were tested.
+The model with a single molecule ``probe region'' showed stable accuracy; it ran roughly ten times faster than regular DP and reduced the training time by about four.
+The approach is efficient, easy to apply, and extendable to calculating various spectra.